You hardboiled I softboiled

 An in-gallery press, established by Claire and the Rhubaba Committee for the duration of the exhibition, will operate both on-and-offline as means of publishing extracts from the email thread and new writing by Jessica and Sam.
 The output of this press will take the form of emails, a series of printed pamphlets and two street-front display cases.
-As a playful exploration into staged intimacy in contemporary modes of online communication and related ideas of authenticity, visitors will be given the opportunity to be copied or ‘cc-ed’ in to Jessica and Sam’s email conversation as readers.
+As a playful exploration into staged intimacy in contemporary modes of online communication and related ideas of authenticity, visitors will be given the opportunity to be carbon copied or ‘cc-ed’ in to Jessica and Sam’s email conversation as readers.

-Presenting Rosalind Nashashibi’s 35mm colour film This Quality (2010) and paintings by Valerie Norris, the exhibition draws on instances of love and loving in poetry and visual art practices and looks for intersections between these forms.
+Presenting Rosalind Nashashibi’s film This Quality (2010) and paintings by Valerie Norris, the exhibition draws on instances of love and loving in poetry and visual art practices and looks for intersections between these forms.